mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 - Both black-box and white-box unit tests are used to make the unit tests as independent from the component as possible while still covering all internal error-handling branches.
 - An object-oriented model is used to simplify the unit tests by modeling helper data and functionality in separate classes.

-For detailed report of the unit tests, refer to the [unit test documentation](UnitTestDocumentation.md).
+For a detailed report of the unit tests, refer to the [unit test documentation](UnitTestDocumentation.md).